sukhcs/zipline/docs/source/install.rst

  * python -m pip install --upgrade pip
  * pip install -e .

-The last step will install this project from source, giving you the ability to debug zipline-trader's code.

 Installing using pip directly from github
 ----------------------------------------------
 You can install it with ability to debug it like this: